didierrc/didierrc/README.md

   <img src="https://github.com/didierrc/didierrc/blob/main/working-hard-computer.gif" alt="spidey-work">
 </p>

-- 🌱 I’m currently learning **web and game development**
+- 🌱 I’m currently learning **web development and much more!!**

 - 📫 How to reach me **didieryamil02@gmail.com**

 - 🕸️ Remember: **With great power, comes great responsability**

 ## About me:
-<p>A 20 yo from the vibrant land of Peru 🇵🇪 🦙.
+<p>A 20 yo from Peru 🇵🇪 🦙.
 Currently in my third year of Software Engineering.
-I’m a curious and passionate student, dedicated to soaking up everything about software development.
+I’m a curious and passionate student, dedicated to learning everything about software development.

-My heart beats for various facets of this world: AI, Web, Mobile, and Game development.
+My heart beats for various facets of this world: AI, Web, Mobile, Game development, and more!!.
 In every project, I invest not just time, but a piece of myself, striving to create with excellence.

 Thank YOU for landing on this repo, I hope you find it interesting 😃.
 </p>